Asciizzz/AsczHRtML/README.md

 Open the html file, that's LITERALLY IT

-Press 4, press Load Texture, throw in the sky texture you want Press other things and stuffs to do other cool shits
+Press 4, then press Load Texture, throw in the sky texture you want Press other things and stuffs to do other cool shits

 Use mouse, keyboard and shit to move around and see things, idk?